-The Omega XL supplement is popular for two main reasons - the online raves and Larry King, of all people.
+The Omega XL supplement is popular for two main reasons - the online raves and Larry King.

-The product claims to benefit those who suffer from joint pain and inflammation, and similar health issues.
+The product claims to benefit those who suffer from joint pain and inflammation.

 Mr. King aside, tons of Omega XL reviews online are

 But does Omega XL live up to the hype?
-Our team without resident dietitian spent almost a month's worth of research - ingredients and clinical studies included, to see if this product does.
+Our team with our resident dietitian spent almost a month's worth of research - ingredients and clinical studies included - to see if this product does.